Skip to content

 If you have any questions, contact the Office of the Superintendent/Communications (225-658-4969 or mandy.bradley@zacharyschools.org).

-Strategic Funding Plan
+Strategic Plan Connection

 (linked above)

 The priorities in this plan reflect our core belief that investing in people and resources is investing in student success.
 Each priority is designed to address current challenges, anticipate future needs, and ensure fiscal accountability to the taxpayers of Zachary.
-Tax plan funding benchmarks must be met for Priority 1 before funding for Priority 2 and Priority 3 is considered for allocation.”

 FREQUENTLY ASKED QUESTIONS